openwebdocs/owd-website/pages/content/reports/2025/index.md

 For fiscal year 2025, OWD raised about $662,000 USD in total.
 Payroll is Open Web Docs’ only meaningful expense.
 We pay competitive salaries in our staff's local currency, and provide health care, retirement, and other regionally compliant benefits.
 In 2025, we reduced our expenses by about $90,000 USD and spent a total of $664,000 USD on payroll, inclusive of contractors, taxes, wire fees, exchange fees, and payroll services.
 We post all transactions on our [Open Collective](https://opencollective.com/open-web-docs) page.

+Estelle, Florian and Will would like to thank Jory Burson and Daniel Appelquist for their continued voluntary support as advisors to us individually and for their participation in the Open Web Docs Governing Committee.
+Jory's and Dan's passion to help run the Open Web Docs collective is truly outstanding and we are very grateful to have you here.

 ### 2026 Financial Forecast